BuildingXwithJS/bxjs-weekly-bot/README.md

-# bxjs-weekly-bot
+# BxJS Weekly Links Bot

-BxJS Weekly helper bot
+BxJS Weekly helper bot that forwards links from Telegram to Discord.